CsClown/easyChart/readme.md

 ## Wireframes

 The wireframes for easyChart were produced in [Figma](https://www.figma.com/).
-Frames were created for full-width display and small mobile devices.
+Frames were created for small mobile devices.
 The final site may differ from the wireframes due to developments during the creation process.

 ![Wireframe Image](assets/readme-images/easyChartWireframes.png)